We’ve had some major news stories about MA Plans overcharging lately. What exactly are they about?

 Mary Inman also said “I wish my client were here to see it.”

-Her client Sewell had also alleged that these two Florida based plans didn’t have enough service providers, including physicians and hospitals, to justify their growth.
+Her client Sewell had also alleged that in addition to the MA plans overcharging, these two Florida based plans didn’t have enough service providers to justify their growth.
+That includes physicians and hospitals.
 This is also a violation of Medicare regulations.

 The Optimum plan had approximately 3,000 members when it started in 2004 but later expanded.
 Freedom started in 2005, and in a couple of years had over 12,000 members.